-January 1 is right around the corner and that means many of our brains are thinking about what we can do to better ourselves in 2020.
+January 1 has just arrived, and that means many of our brains are thinking about what we can do to better ourselves in 2021.
 This is a good thing.
 However, the way you go about it could be self-sabotaging.
 In a talk with Business Insider, Amy Cuddy, a social psychologist and associate professor at Harvard Business School, says that we often frame our New Year’s resolutions in a negative way that dooms them from the start.
 Here’s an excerpt:

 People “tend to focus on things they want to change about themselves and things they dislike about themselves,” Cuddy says.